Last week we learned that moms should take special consideration when getting a massage or visiting a spa during pregnancy.

 3. Deep cleansing - If you have especially problematic skin, try a deep cleansing treatment.
 This generally includes exfoliation, extraction of blemishes and massage, followed by a healing mask and moisturizer.

-At-home option: To battle your blemishes, The Spoiled Mama's Rehab serum can help clear your pregnancy acne.
+At-home option: To battle your blemishes, The Spoiled Mama's Rehab acne treatment serum can help clear your pregnancy acne.
 The spot treatment is wonderful for moms who are eager for a quick transformation.

 Common Pregnancy Facial Q&As

 As a mom-to-be, it is perfectly normal to have a lot of questions even for an otherwise simple topic like facials.
 It is natural and instinctive to get curious about whether something you do can significantly affect your unborn baby.
 That said, here are some typical facial treatment-related Mama questions and their answers: